WildanMZaki/sequerizer/README.md

-Sure, here's the modified README.md to include an example blueprint for the `posts` table and all the required fields.

 # Sequerizer

 Sequerizer is a simple and powerful ORM (Object Relational Mapper) built on top of Sequelize.
 It provides a clean and easy-to-use interface for interacting with your database models.